FilipeLarga/Distributed-News-Reader/README.md

 A *News Reader* desktop application written in Java.

-This project was developed as part of my *Distributed and Concurrent Programming* class.
+This project was developed as part of my *Concurrent and Distributed Programming* class.

 ##### Key Features:
 - Client-Server Architecture